 The discipline of SEO has changed immensely in recent years.
-This kind of change can be directly attributed to Google’s ever-evolving search algorithm, but also because the way we search is also evolving.
+At Manchester SEO this kind of change can be directly attributed to Google’s ever-evolving search algorithm, but also because the way we search is also evolving.

 As a result, our marketing processes have also changed.

 Long-tail, conversational keywords have become standard, with a report suggesting that search terms of 5+ words make up 41.7% of the overall keyword length distribution.

 As more and more content is appearing in search results, we’re adapting our method of search by using long-tail keywords to sift through content.

 Voice search is also increasing, which correlates to the rise in conversational long-tail keywords.
 In this increasingly competitive SEO battlefield, how do you get your content seen by your demographic?